Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 1. Media controller simple abilities

-    Each ability is described by a single [MediaControllerAbilitySupport](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerAbilitySupport) value and is not a part of a complex ability structure.
+    Each ability is described by a single [MediaControllerAbilitySupport](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerAbilitySupport) value and is not a part of a complex ability structure:

     - PLAYBACK_POSITION: Changing playback position.
     - SHUFFLE: Changing shuffle mode.